Blueprint Travelers

 Why Is Patagonia a Dedicated Region in South America

-And while the landscapes are remarkable and unique, what set it over the edge for us was the culture.
-With an indigenous culture that has persisted for longer than in other areas of South America, our appreciation for this area intertwines the beautiful and varied landscapes with the indigenous customs that are still integrated in this region’s society today.
+And while the landscapes are remarkable and unique, another impressive aspect of the region is the culture.
+With an indigenous culture that has persisted for longer than in other areas of South America, appreciation for this area intertwines the beautiful and varied landscapes with the indigenous customs that are still integrated in this region’s society today.

 One strong example of this is in the food preparation in different parts of the region.
 For example, in the Lakes Region of Chile, a local dish and cooking method is the curanto.
 A hole is dug into the ground and burning coals are placed at the bottom.
 Above it, meat, seafood, and vegetables are sandwiched between leaves and the hole is covered with wet sacks to keep in the heat and create a pressure cooker.
 After several hours, the dish is ready!
 You can learn more about the curanto cooking method as well as some other traditional foods, including lamb and seafood, from the distinguished chef, Francis Mallmann, in his “Chef’s Table” episode on Netflix.

-A mouthwatering sight: a massive grill with succulent meat hanging from it, ready to be savored.
+A mouthwatering sight: a massive grill with succulent meat hanging from it, ready to be savored - traveling to Patagonia

 Traditional roasting of lamb in Patagonia

-Of course, we could always find an empanada!
-But the strength of the cuisine highlighted the fresh ingredients found locally.
+Of course, you can always find an empanada!
+But the strength of the cuisine highlights the fresh ingredients found locally.
 For the areas along the coast, these empanadas could be filled with fish or crab, whereas those inland have meat and corn cooked in distinct ways.

 The traditional chupe de jaiba (crab casserole) of the Patagonia region

-In addition, Northern Patagonia in Chile had a strong representation of their indigenous ancestry, apparent in their food and celebrations.
-For example, in Villarrica, we were looking to eat food by the indigenous community.
-In Google, we searched for a “Mapuche Restaurant” and the results that returned were of the local Chilean restaurants in town with food such as sopapilla or cazuela.
+In addition, Northern Patagonia in Chile has a strong representation of their indigenous ancestry, apparent in the food and celebrations.
+For example, in Villarrica, you can find food by the indigenous community by searching for a “Mapuche Restaurant” in Google Maps.
+The results highlight all the local Chilean restaurants in town with food such as sopapilla or cazuela.
 The integration in some of these towns is so strong that there is little distinction between Chilean and Mapuche cuisine.

 The possibilities within the Patagonia landscape are as varied as the landscapes themselves.
-A center for adventure activities, you can truly find whatever type of activity you are looking for, summer and winter alike.
+A center for outdoor activities, you can truly find whatever type of activity you are looking for when traveling to Patagonia, summer and winter alike.

 Atlantic Patagonia